Payroll 101

 Not everyone’s a fan of dual pay rates though.
 Sometimes, they can seem overly complicated.
 It can also be difficult to calculate and anticipate just how much you’re actually spending in overtime when paying dual rates.

-Wrapbook calculates and applies dual pay rates for you, whenever necessary for every worker, saving you the hassle of figuring out overtime later.
+Wrapbook calculates and applies dual pay rates for you, whenever necessary for every worker, saving you the hassle of figuring out overtime later, helping with compliance on your next production.

-Wrapbook can now auto calculate union timecards for particular guilds truly alleviating payroll stress, so you can focus on the creative.
+Wrapbook auto-calculates timecards for unions, alleviating payroll stress, so you can focus on the creative.

 Dual pay rates are a great way to pay overtime to employees working two different rates.
 But as a producer and creative, this and other payroll topics should be the last thing on your mind.
-You can have Wrapbook even become your employer of record and take care of all your payroll needs so you can focus on what matters.
+Reach out to us if you have questions about how you’re paying your cast and crew.
+We’re here to help.